max21910/42DiscordBot/README.md

 - `$Version` : Affiche la version du bot.
 - `$Github` : Affiche le lien vers le code source du bot.
 - If the pool did not start the bot displays: `Il reste {days} jours, {hours} heures, {minutes} minutes et {seconds} secondes "
-        "avant la piscine de septembre à l'école 42 ! `
+-"avant la piscine de septembre à l'école 42 ! `
 -If the pool has started the bot displays: `✅ La piscine de XX a commencer ! `
-Iif the pool is finished the bot displays: `🔴 La piscine de XX est terminer ! `
+-If the pool is finished the bot displays: `🔴 La piscine de XX est terminer ! `
-XX correspond to the month of the pool
+-XX correspond to the month of the pool

 ## Contributeurs